carlvilla/Multi-CTBNCs/README.md

 ## Reproducibility of experiments

-Datasets used in the article Carlos et al. (2021), <em>Multi-dimensional Continuous Time Bayesian Network Classifiers</em> can be found at https://drive.upm.es/index.php/s/Qj6z0BkEfxMLoEB.
+Datasets used in the article Carlos et al. (2021), <em>Multi-dimensional Continuous Time Bayesian Network Classifiers</em> can be found at this [link](https://upm365-my.sharepoint.com/:u:/g/personal/carlos_villa_upm_es/EVvlPLhl8y1NkC6ZZQAPX7gBsH22NO6pSVRUp5EWTAyyQw?e=wskiZn).
 The following Gradle tasks perform the experiments of the article if the *dataset* folder is placed in the root directory of this project:

 * **emptyDigraphMultiCTBNC** - Compares the performance of CTBNCs and an empty-digraph Multi-CTBNC on the synthetic datasets when they are learned with the Bayesian Dirichlet equivalent score.
 * **energyBDe** - Compares the performance of max1 CTBNCs and a DAG-max1 Multi-CTBNC on the energy dataset when they are learned with the Bayesian Dirichlet equivalent score.